seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Thou canst not fear us, Pompey, with thy sails;
-We’ll speak with thee at sea: at land, thou know’st
+We'll speak with thee at sea: at land, thou know'st
-How much we do o’er-count thee.
+How much we do o'er-count thee.

 **POMPEY**
 At land, indeed,
-Thou dost o’er-count me of my father’s house:
+Thou dost o'er-count me of my father's house:
 But, since the cuckoo builds not for himself,
-Remain in’t as thou mayst.
+Remain in't as thou mayst.

 **LEPIDUS**
-Be pleased to tell us–
+Be pleased to tell us--
-For this is from the present–how you take
+For this is from the present--how you take
 The offers we have sent you.

 **OCTAVIUS CAESAR**
-There’s the point.
+There's the point.

 **MARK ANTONY**
 Which do not be entreated to, but weigh